-Loews Hotels & Co has from time to time invested, and expects to continue to invest, in hotel properties or businesses as a co-investor.
-Co-investors often have shared control over the operation of the property or business.
+Loews Hotels & Co has invested, and expects to continue to invest, in hotel properties or businesses through ownership interests in partnerships and joint ventures.
+Partners and joint venturers often have shared control over the operation of the property or business.
 Therefore, the operation of such properties or businesses is subject to inherent risk due to the shared nature of the enterprise and the need to reach agreements on material matters.
-In addition, investments with other investors may involve risks such as the possibility that the co-investor might become bankrupt or not have the financial resources to meet its obligations, or have economic or business interests or goals that are inconsistent with Loews Hotels & Co's business interests or goals.
-Further, Loews Hotels & Co may be unable to take action without the approval of its co-investors, or its co-investors could take actions binding on the property without the consent of Loews Hotels & Co.
-Additionally, should a co-investor become bankrupt, Loews Hotels & Co could become liable for its share of liabilities.
+In addition, investments with other investors may involve risks such as the possibility that the partner or joint venturer might become bankrupt or not have the financial resources to meet its obligations, or have economic or business interests or goals that are inconsistent with Loews Hotels & Co's business interests or goals.
+Further, Loews Hotels & Co may be unable to take action without the approval of its partners or joint venturers could take actions binding on the property without the consent of Loews Hotels & Co.
+Additionally, should a partner or joint venturer become bankrupt, Loews Hotels & Co could become liable for its share of liabilities.